Study in UK

 Studying abroad, that too in the UK is definitely expensive.
 Besides the tuition fee, there are other costs such as visa fee, travel expenses, accommodation, food expenses, University expenses, stationery costs, etc. Students can apply for scholarships in order to reduce their cost of pursuing their academics in the UK.
 However, scholarships are very competitive and under such circumstances, students can apply for an education loan to study in the UK.
 Various financial institutions, such as the State Bank of India, Syndicate Bank, Bank of Baroda, etc., have various schemes for study abroad loans.
 If the students receive an offer letter from a reputed University, the loan process is usually quick for countries like the UK to study abroad.

-Part time Work Options for International Students in UK
+What are Part time Work Options for International Students in UK?

 Students who are studying in the UK can also opt for part-time work in order to reduce their cost of pursuing their academics in the UK.
 However, part-time work in the UK for international students comes with certain riders that include a maximum of 20 hours per week for those studying at degree level or more, when the classes are in session.
 Language centre students can pursue 10 hours per week of work when their classes are in session.
 However, students can pursue full-time work during their vacations.
 In addition, students can also look for yearlong industry placements that usually fall between the penultimate and final year of their degree.

-International students, after completing their undergraduate or postgraduate degree course, can apply for the UK Graduate Route Visa or PSW UK.
-PSW UK or UK Graduate Visa allows a student to stay back and work for 2 years after completion of his/ her degree.
-The duration is 3 years in the case of Doctoral students.
-In order to apply for post post-study work permit in the UK, students need to pay an application fee of £822 and an annual healthcare surcharge of £1,035.
+It must be noted that the duration is still 3 years for doctoral students.
+In order to apply for post post-study work permit in the UK, students need to pay an application fee of £880 and an annual healthcare surcharge of £1,035.
 After the expiry of the UK post-study work visa, students can apply for a skilled work visa or a general work visa (Tier 2 visa) or any other relevant visa.

 ROI (Return on Investment) is an extremely important factor for students while finalising a course, University, or country for studying abroad.
 ROI refers to the salary or pay package that a student obtains after completing the course.
 It shows whether the investment he/ she has made in that particular course has fetched him any significant returns or not.
 The table given below provides Universities, their fee for a particular course, and the salary details of the students: